rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

-# Precustodial Work and Acquisition Workflow [This section needs to be updated]
+# Precustodial Work and Acquisition Workflow [To be reviewed]

 * [2.1 Precustodial work](#21-precustodial-work)
 	* [2.1.1 Acquisitions v.
 Accessioning](#21-acquisitions-v-accessioning)